binary-com/deriv-api-docs/docs/core-concepts/api-calls-anatomy/index.md

   - anatomy
 description: Deriv API calls' anatomy
 ---

 ## Subscribe and send

 All API calls have a send functionality for making a request and receiving a response.
 Certain API calls also offer a subscribe functionality allowing for updates to be sent to your application when new information becomes available.

 ### Subscribe

 Several API calls provide the `subscribe` functionality.
-When you subscribe to an API call, you will receive a continuous stream of data of this particular API call.
+When you subscribe to an API call, you will receive a continuous stream from data of this particular API call.

 Some of these API calls automatically subscribe (e.g. [ticks](https://api.deriv.com/api-explorer#ticks)) and some have an optional `subscribe` field.
 If you pass `1` to the `subscribe` field, the subscription will start and the server will continue to send the requested data until you unsubscribe by calling the `Forget` or `Forget all` API calls.